NEEDS MORE WORK

 12 brothers are 12 tribes from the Laodicean apostles.
 Benjamin is the youngest tribe, the 1NC reserves, baptized on 2006Iyyar10.

-We put the Laodicean 1NC reserves in custody for 3 days from 2017Sivan10-12 (taking the Passover lamb into the house and keeping it there)
+Or do we put the Laodicean 1NC reserves in custody for 3 days from 2017Ab10-12 (taking the Passover lamb into the house and keeping it there)

 Decapolis (could be the world under the 10